The violence of September 15, 1963 was not isolated to the corner of 16th Street and 6th Avenue North in Birmingham.

 Leon Robinson remembers that day well.

-He lost his 16 year old brother, Johnny, only blocks from the bombing.
+He lost his 16 year old brother, Johnnie, only blocks from the bombing.

 For decades, his brother's death, and the murder of 13 year old Virgil Ware have received very little historical recognition.